 Increasingly, affordable housing in Massachusetts incorporates aggressive plans for healthy, energy efficient buildings and other features that drive climate resiliency.
 The Trust will embrace these goals and seek to incorporate sustainability into the design of housing it supports wherever feasible.
-For example, Trust-funded properties may be encouraged or required to seek subsidy and rebate funds from utility-sponsored programs such as Low-Income Energy Affordability Network (LEAN) or the Mass Clean Energy Center, and energy efficient building systems often result in lower operating costs.
-The Trust will seek to balance affordable housing goals with environmental objectives, including preservation of parks, reducing reliance on automobiles, and ensuring healthy air quality.
-Where these priorities appear to be in tension, the Trust will seek solutions that deploy creativity and flexibility.
+For example, Trust-funded properties may be encouraged or required to seek subsidy and rebate funds from utility-sponsored programs such as Low-Income Energy Affordability Network (LEAN) or the Massachusetts Clean Energy Center (MassCEC), and designing new construction to include energy efficient building systems and materials often results in lower operating costs.
+The Trust will seek to balance affordable housing goals with environmental objectives, including preservation of open space, reducing reliance on automobiles, and ensuring healthy air quality.
+Where these priorities appear to be in